Thick Lunar Crust Amplifies Deci-Hertz Gravitational-Wave Signal

 \textit{Numerical simulation of lunar response to GWs.}---We first perform 2D numerical simulations to quantify how lunar topography and crustal structure modulate the GW‑induced surface displacement and velocity fields.
-Details of modeling and parameter setting can be found in Supplemental Material.
+Details of modeling and parameter setting can be found in Supplemental Material \cite{supplemental}.
 Our lunar model integrates topographic and crustal-thickness data from the LOLA \cite{2010GeoRL..3718204S} and GRAIL \cite{2013Sci...339..671W} missions, incorporating major structural features such as the South Pole–Aitken (SPA) basin, Mare Imbrium, and Mare Humboldtianum (Figure~\ref{fig:fig1}).
-From it we extract the topographic and crustal profiles along a selected great circle and map them directly into a 2D model.
+To reduce the extremely heavy computational cost, we extract a typical 2D profile along a selected great circle of the real 3D model.
 Dyson-type force density is applied to model the GW sources \cite{1969ApJ...156..529D}.
-Our model achieves a maximum resolved frequency of 0.2 Hz with time-step constrained to 0.035 s, ensuring both numerical stability and computational tractability.
-Then we use the SEM \cite{2025PhRvD.111f3014Z} to simulate the excitation of seismic activity by GWs and the 2D propagation of seismic waves.
-We focus on the response in the frequency band of $0.001\text{--}0.2$~Hz.
+To accurately capture short-wavelength scattering in the deci-hertz regime, this simulation utilizes a high-resolution topographic model with a grid spacing of approximately 2.0 km.
+Our model achieves a maximum resolved frequency of 0.36 Hz with a time step constrained to $5\times 10^{-3}$ s, ensuring both numerical stability and computational tractability.
+Then we use the SEM \cite{2025PhRvD.111f3014Z} to simulate the excitation of seismic activity by GWs, employing a broadband source time function centered near $0.1$ Hz.
+We focus on the response in the frequency band up to $0.2$~Hz.
 Figure~\ref{fig:fig2}(a--d) shows that the lateral heterogeneity of structures has significant impact on the lunar response to GWs.
-Compared with the results obtained by spherically layered models \cite{PhysRevD.109.064092, 2025PhRvD.111f3014Z}, the wavefronts in the realistic model are distorted, especially in Mare Imbrium, Mare Humboldtianum, and the SPA basin.
+Compared with the results obtained by spherically layered models \cite{PhysRevD.109.064092, 2025PhRvD.111f3014Z}, the wavefronts in the realistic model are evidently distorted, especially in Mare Imbrium, Mare Humboldtianum, and the SPA basin.

-To quantify the impact of lunar topography and crustal thickness variation, we define an amplification factor $M_E$ as the ratio of local displacement energy ($|\bm{\vec{s}}(\vec{r}, \omega)|^2$) with or without lateral heterogeneity (marked with ``P'' or ``NP''), integrated over frequency:
+To quantify the impact of lunar topography and crustal thickness variation, we define an amplification ratio $M_E$ as the ratio of local displacement energy ($|\bm{\vec{s}}(\vec{r}, \omega)|^2$) \footnote{Note that $\omega=2\pi f$.
+The frequency units ``mHz'' or ``Hz'' in this work refer to $f$ rather than the angular frequency $\omega$.} with or without lateral heterogeneity (marked with ``P'' or ``NP''), integrated over frequency: